charlescao460/SerialKeyboardMouseController/README.md

 After the Arduino successfully sent HID report, it sent an exact same packet back, so the software knows it succeeded.

-As shown in oscilloscope, even with a relative low-speed 16MHz Atmega32U4, the packet processing and USB reports are nearly done immediately.
+As shown in oscilloscope, even with a relative low-speed 16MHz ATmega32U4, the packet processing and USB reports are nearly done immediately.
 The main bottleneck is UART, so the higher baud rate is better.
 Besides, since Arduino Micro has only 32 bytes serial input buffer, it will be easily overflowed by frequent requests.

 ## License
 **GNU Lesser General Public License** (LGPL)

-Because [Keyboard.cpp](https://github.com/charlescao460/SerialKeyboardMouseController/blob/main/SerialKeyboardMouseController/Keyboard.cpp) and [Keyboard.h](https://github.com/charlescao460/SerialKeyboardMouseController/blob/main/SerialKeyboardMouseController/Keyboard.h) are based on Arduino's [Keyboard](https://github.com/arduino-libraries/Keyboard) library.
-If you can get rid of it by writing your own library, or if you don't need Arduino sketch, feel free to use this MIT Licesne:
+Because [Keyboard.cpp](SerialKeyboardMouseController/src/Keyboard.cpp) and [Keyboard.h](SerialKeyboardMouseController/src/Keyboard.h) are based on Arduino's [Keyboard](https://github.com/arduino-libraries/Keyboard) library.
+If you can get rid of it by writing your own library, or if you don't need Arduino sketch, feel free to use this MIT License:
 ```text
 MIT License